 The Registrar is an independent regulatory function that is separated from other parts of government responsible for funding and housing policy.
 The Hon Danny Pearson, the Assistant Treasurer and Minister for Regulatory Reform has portfolio responsibility for Part VIII of the Housing Act.

-The Registrar is Bernard Gastin, a senior official within the appointed under section 74 of the Housing Act by the Governor in Council on the recommendation of the Minister.
+The Registrar is David Schreuder, the Director of the Office of the Housing Registrar.
+The Registrar is appointed under section 74 of the Housing Act by the Governor in Council on the recommendation of the Minister.
 The terms and conditions for appointment of the Registrar are set out in Division 2 of Part VIII of the Housing Act.

 Office of the Housing Registrar